nimdone/nimdone-88471/src/pages/blog/working-from-home.md

 ---
-title: Most users spend over 5 hours making presentations
+title: Most presenters spend over 5 hours making presentations
 excerpt: >-
   Watch this space for the results on how much time on an average our users saved building a 40 slide presentation